 This comparison is further complicated by the existence of the hand-axe, a chopping tool nearly identical in configuration that fits between the axe and a hatchet in length.

 Axes and hatchets are also similar when comparing the features of the haft, as well as the interface of the haft with the head.

-A hatchet handle will most often times look exactly like a longer axe handle just on a smaller scale, with a crook and swell at the bottom to prevent the hand from slipping off when it is swung and a tapered section that is inserted through the eye of the head at the top, being secured with wedges or some other contrivance.
+A hatchet handle will most often times look exactly like a longer axe handle just on a smaller scale.
+It has a crook and swell at the bottom to prevent the hand from slipping off when it is swung and a tapered section that’s inserted through the eye of the head at the top, being secured with wedges or some other contrivance.

 Notably, a hatchet does not have a straight, round haft; that is a feature of a tomahawk, another similar yet different tool intended for different purposes.

 For people who are not serious aficionados of axes, hatchets and other chopping tools the heads will probably look identical.
 Even for those with some experience any pronounced difference might be impossible to detect.

 Typically, a hatchet will have a slightly steeper pitch to the head, and a more pronounced beard.
 This reflects its typical use as a limbing and hewing tool, and also the fact that it is designed to be swung with one hand.

 Note that hatchets will never be had in a double bit configuration; if you have a smaller chopping tool that features double cutting bits, you have a double-bit hand-axe, not a hatchet.

 In all other aspects save one they are broadly identical, and feature the same eye configuration for securing the head against the shoulder of the haft.